TCNCoalition/TCN/README.md

   * [The CEN Protocol](#the-cen-protocol)
   * [CEN sharing with Bluetooth Low Energy](#cen-sharing-with-bluetooth-low-energy)
   * [Contributors](#contributors)
+As it is a work-in-progress, this page also contains rough notes:
 - [Notes to be merged with main document](#notes-to-be-merged-with-main-document)
   * [Key rotation and compression factor](#key-rotation-and-compression-factor)
   * [Rotation considerations](#rotation-considerations)